cibusinc/alignment-binaries-buildpack/readme.md

 # Heroku Buildpack: alignment programs

 Build alignment algorithm binaries on heroku so that we could run them from the main alignment app.
+Based on this repo: [link](https://github.com/ryandotsmith/null-buildpack).

 ## Basics on Custom Heroku Buildpacks